chrisbradleyy/LeDataSciFi.github.io/assignments/guidelines-peerreview.md

 1. After a homework deadline, you will receive an email inviting you to the repos of **TWO** classmates.
 Accept these invitations.
 2. Navigate to your classmates’ homework submissions and look it over.
 If there are any specific instructions in the README.md about grading a particular assignment, follow those.
-3. Open a new Issue on their homework repository with your review.
+3. Open a new Issue on their homework repository and fill in your review:

 - Generally, you will copy the [peer review template here](https://raw.githubusercontent.com/LeDataSciFi/LeDataSciFi.github.io/master/assignments/peerreview_template.md) into that Issue, fill in your and the reviewee's githud IDs, add an "x" where needed for grades, and fill out the remarks.
 - How should you decide between "Excellent", "Satisfactory", and "Needs Work"?
-[Jump to the rubric below](#Assigning-grades).
+[Jump to the guide to filling out a rubric below](#assigning-grades).
-  - Some assignments might ask you to evaluate specific things.
+- Some assignments might ask you to evaluate specific things or additional topics.
 Follow those instructions if present.

 ## How are peer reviews themselves graded?

 <table >
   <tr>
-    <td> No attempt (0) </td>
+    <td> (0) </td>
     <td> Poor (F) </td>
     <td> Unsatisfactory (D) 	 </td>
     <td> Satisfactory (C- to C+)  </td>